slabuke/google-cloud-module/README.md

 # google-cloud-module

-1. Register own Google account ( Use presentation as guide. or codelabs: Open Account and Manage Billing and Projects)
+*1. Register own Google account ( Use presentation as guide. or codelabs: Open Account and Manage Billing and Projects)*

 > Completed (Account has already been registered)

-2. Activate 12 months free tier ( Use presentation as guide.)
+*2. Activate 12 months free tier ( Use presentation as guide.)*

 > Completed